bezoerb/generator-spritesmith/README.md

 $ yo spritesmith
 ```

+### What do you get?

+After running `yo spritesmith` all required npm modules are installed and the task configurations will be added to your existing Gruntfile.
+This is done via AST manipulation so it does not break your existing configuration.
+When there is no Gruntfile inside your project this generator will add a new one.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.